bitcoin/bitcoin/contrib/spendfrom/README.md

 - If the transaction is created and broadcast successfully, a transaction id is printed.

+- UTXO selecton policies are not yet implemented.

 - If this was a tool for end-users and not programmers, it would have much friendlier error-handling.